 3. Not everyone is racist like media portray

-Racism is one of the things that a lot of travellers cited why they won’t travel to the US.
+Racism is one of the things that a lot of travelers cited why they won’t travel to the US.
 But if I’m going, to be honest, it is not an exclusive problem to the US.
 There’s racism everywhere.
 I am not justifying racist Americans but if you don’t want to travel to a racist country, then again you are most likely to end up with nothing again.

-I have lived in 3 countries: Philippines, Belize and South Africa.
+I have lived in 3 countries: the Philippines, Belize, and South Africa.
 And all of them suffered colonialism and one even suffered extreme racial segregation.
 And up to this day, there are lots of racism happening in these countries.
 The same way that there are racist people in Sweden, Italy, Canada, France etc.

-Will I stop travelling to these countries?
+Will I stop traveling to these countries?
 No. Because like I said, there are racist people everywhere.
-And in my personal experience, I haven’t encountered any racism towards me while I was travelling around the US.
+And in my personal experience, I haven’t encountered any racism towards me while I was traveling around the US.

 4. The Immigration officers are not all asshole